-The camper is equipped with a heavy duty power supply cord.
-The power cord is not permanently connected to the main breaker box.
-The owner must connect the power cord to the power supply outlet which is located on the exterior of the unit.
+Your RV is equipped with a heavy duty power supply cord.
+Some RVs have cords that are not permanently connected to the main breaker box.
+I that case, you must connect the power cord to the power supply outlet which is located on the exterior of the unit.
 The other end of this cord has a plug that can be connected to an external 120-volt AC power outlet.